MeherBhaskar/MeherBhaskar/README.md

 # Hi there, I'm Meher Bhaskar Madiraju 👋

-I'm a passionate Data Scientist currently working at Walmart Global Tech in Atlanta, Georgia.
+I'm a passionate Data Scientist currently working at Walmart Global Tech in Bentonville, Arkansas.
 I have a strong background in analytics and data science, specializing in transforming data into actionable insights to drive business strategies.

 ## 🎓 Education
 - **Master of Science in Analytics**